Research and Policy Impact

 Around the world, there is more demand for academic research to have real-world impact.
 Australia is not immune to this trend.
 Across the nation, more universities are creating impact hubs to help researchers connect.

 Academic and professional literature tells us that this challenge is not an easy one.
 It points to multiple factors that limit this change.
 Through multiple means, NATSEM works hard to translate its work with impact.

 NATSEM contributes to national and parliamentary inquiries.

-NATSEM’s forthcoming Research Insight series will use current and emerging research to provide insight into social issues of national and international importance.
+NATSEM’s Research Insight series uses current and emerging research to provide insight into social issues of national and international importance.